pedromg311/app-space/README.md

 ## Application:

-The application is currently hosted on firebase, and can be accessed with the following link: https://app-space-93128.web.app/
+The application is currently hosted on firebase, and can be accessed with the following link: https://app-space-93128.firebaseapp.com/ or https://app-space-93128.web.app (not secure)
 [WARNING] - The API being used has a request limit of 3000 calls per month

 ### Final notes: